 4. Update Google Chrome

 - Launch Google Chrome > ┇ > Help > About Google Chrome.
-This will check for available Google Chrome updates.

 - Select Update Google Chrome.